 Choosing Succulents

-As most plants commonly referred to as succulents are different families, the care instructions will differ for them.
-The best way to learn what they need to thrive is to read the tag that comes in the plant.
+As most plants commonly referred to as succulents belong to different families, their care instructions will differ.
+The best way to learn what a plant needs to thrive is to read the tag that comes with it.
 Unfortunately, succulents sold at shops that do not specialize in plants will often not have proper labeling, so you may not even know the name or care instructions for that plant.
 In general, though, look for the following:

 - Healthy-looking leaves with no odd discoloration, spots, or tears;